Veneration of Mary in the Catholic Church: Veneration through Marian art

 The tradition of honoring Mary by venerating images of her goes back to 3rd-century Christianity.
 Following the period of iconoclasm, the position of the church with respect to the veneration of images was formalized at the Second Council of Nicaea in 787.
 A summary of the doctrine is included in the current Catechism of the Catholic Church.

 The Christian veneration of images is not contrary to the first commandment which proscribes idols.
 Indeed, "the honour rendered to an image passes to its prototype," and "whoever venerates an image venerates the person portrayed in it."
 The honour paid to sacred images is a "respectful veneration," not the adoration due to God alone: Religious worship is not directed to images in themselves, considered as mere things, but under their distinctive aspect as images leading us on to God Incarnate.
 The movement toward the image does not terminate in it as image, but tends towards that whose image it is.

 No other image (in either the Western or the Eastern Church) permeates Christian art as much as the image of Madonna and Child.
-The images of the Virgin Mary have become central icons of Roman Catholicism and Eastern Orthodox Christianity where Mary remains a central artistic topic.
+The images of the Virgin Mary have become central icons of Catholicism and Eastern Orthodox Christianity where Mary remains a central artistic topic.
 Byzantine images of the Theotokos were adopted in the West, where Byzantine models became widely distributed in by the 7th century.
 The Virgin Mary has been one of the major subjects of Christian art, Catholic Art and Western Art since Early Christian art and she has been very widely portrayed in iconic "portraits", often known as Madonnas, with the infant Jesus in the Madonna and Child, and in a number of narrative scenes from her life known as the Life of the Virgin, as well as scenes illustrating particular doctrines or beliefs: from masters such as Michelangelo, Raphael, Murillo and Botticelli to folk art.

 Some Marian art subjects include the: